Old Siberian city of Tomsk is happy to welcome all marathon lovers again, for the second time now, on Sunday, June 9, 2019!

 Moose image had a special significance among other bronze casting artefacts.
 Bold, strong, long-legged — the beast was feared and worshiped as a celestial patron.
 The constellation that we all know as the Great Bear (Big Dipper) was the Moose for Kulais.
 The Dipper is the running beast and the three stars on its handle are arrows of the hunters.
 Century after century the race is lasting.
 Tirelessly runs the Moose across the skies leaving his pursuers behind.
 What an inspiration for all of us, marathoners!

 The full course consists of two 21.1 km loops.
-The course starts at Novosobornaya Square (city center) and follows, with a slight smooth ascent, up the main street to Lagerny Gardens — a river-bank recreation area.
-After a U-turn at that point the course further follows the route of Peace Mile race taken yearly as an opening of Victory Day celebration.
+The course starts at Novosobornaya Square (city center) and follows the main street of the City.

-Passing by all four oldest Universities of the city (we should mention that one in eight is a University or college student here) the marathoners continue their way along Ushaika River bank, old stone bridge, Gagarin, Sovietskaya, Kyznetsov and Uchebnaya streets.
-Every street name here is a history.
+Every street here is a history.
 How many people know that the first man in space, Yuri Gagarin, was appointed a position in Tomsk after his first vocational training?
 And how many people know that another space voyager, Nikolay Rukavishniokv, was born and brought up in Tomsk and lived in the street named as a tribute to Gagarin?

 You will find a monument to Tomsk spaceman in a public garden around our White Lake.
-Two streets leading to the garden are Oktyabrskaya and Shishkova streets.
 Following these streets, the marathoners will have a chance to see the famous “Tomsk Lace” — our wooden architecture heritage ornamented with sophisticated carving — a symbol of Siberian homes coziness and hospitality.

 Tomsk is a city that stays in your heart even if you visit it just once.
 It’s a 400 years old city with a young and vibrant spirit where cold Siberian climate is compensated with a warm welcome.
 Tomsk is waiting for you!
 Let’s run Tomsk Marathon together — Faster!
 Yarche!
 Stronger!